Jang-Woo-AnnaSoft/execution-boundaries/README.md

 But there is a fatal flaw.

-AI does not even know the names of the devices it controls, nor does it understand what will happen when it presses a button.
+AI does not even know what the device actually is, nor what will happen when it presses a button.

 > You are currently entrusting your family’s safety to a blind pilot—one who doesn’t know what he’s touching or what the consequences of his actions will be.